graveja0/health-care-markets/README.md

 anyway for the sake of comparisons.

 For these plots the HHI measure is constructed using admission-weighted market shares for hospitals within each geographic market.
-The hosptial data are drawn from the 2017 AHA annual survey.
+The hospital data are drawn from the 2017 AHA annual survey.

 ![](figs/01_HHI_commuting-zones.png)